-2.2.3 WebLogic Domain
+2.2.3 WebLogic Server Domain

-After a product is installed, it can be configured into a WebLogic Domain.
-See Oracle Fusion Middleware Concepts for more information about WebLogic Domains.
+After a product is installed, it can be configured into a WebLogic Server domain.
+See Oracle Fusion Middleware Concepts for more information about WebLogic Server domains.

-During configuration, you will be asked for the location where you want to store data for your domains and applications.
-These locations are called the Domain home and Application home, respectively.
-The Domain home and Application home can be created anywhere on your system.
+During configuration, on the "Specify Domain Name and Location" screen, you will be asked for the location where you want to store data for your domains and applications.
+Specifically, you will be asked for: